Get Inspired to Visit Malaysia Truly Asia Experience

 Malaysia boasts of green scenery with wild tropical rainforests, cascading tea plantations, crystal-clear waters, and pristine white sandy beaches.

-The vibrant customs and traditions are translated into Malaysia’s mouth-watering cuisine infused with coconut, chilies, and spices.
+The vibrant customs and traditions translate into Malaysia’s mouth-watering cuisine infused with coconut, chilies, and spices.

-Penang’s iconic Assam Laksa, a noodle dish with an addictive spicy-sour fish broth of poached, flaked mackerel has been voted by CNN’s global readers as one of the World’s Best 50 Foods.
+CNN’s global readers have voted Penang’s iconic Assam Laksa, a noodle dish with an addictive spicy-sour fish broth of poached, flaked mackerel as one of the World’s Best 50 Foods.

 The Beaches and Islands in Malaysia Truly Asia